NataliaKhaidanova/MT-evaluation-metrics/Data/newstest2021/traditional_metrics/README.md

 Runtime on CPU (local):

+- all files SacreBLEU: 218.35 seconds (3 minutes, 38 seconds)
-- all files BLEU: 17.31 seconds
+- all files TER: TER: 1485.88 seconds (24 minutes, 46 seconds)
 - all files CHRF2: 41.13 seconds
-- all files TER: TER: 394.37 seconds (6 minutes, 34 seconds)

 Runtime on CPU (via GoogleColab):

-- all files BLEU: 9.60 seconds
+- all files SacreBLEU: 67.84 seconds (1 minute, 8 seconds)
-- all files CHRF2: 16.08 seconds
+- all files TER: 328.33 seconds (5 minutes, 28 seconds)
-- all files TER: 158.12 seconds (2 minutes, 38 seconds)
+- all files CHRF2: 1931.40 seconds (32 minutes, 11 seconds)

 Runtime on GPU (via GoogleColab, standard):

-- all files BLEU: 7.16 seconds
+- all files SacreBLEU: 7.16 seconds
+- all files TER: 124.71 seconds (2 minutes, 5 seconds)
 - all files CHRF2: 13.68 seconds
-- all files TER: 124.71 seconds (2 minutes, 5 seconds)

 The time varies with each run.